 The career services office regularly organizes site visits and networking trips to New York City, Washington DC and other cities (Cleveland, Philadelphia, etc.).
+These events can be in-person or virtual.
 These events offer students an opportunity to meet with MAM alumni in other cities, tour world-renowned arts facilities, and more.
-It is highly recommended that you participate in these valuable networking opportunities, even if you are not interested in working in that particular city, as these experiences provide you with a well-rounded view of the arts ecosystem.
+It is highly recommended that you participate in these valuable networking opportunities even if you are not interested in working in that particular city, as these experiences provide you with a well-rounded view of the arts ecosystem.

-8. CONFERENCES AND ARTS SERVICE ORGANIZATIONS
+8. CONFERENCES